 The Group-wide travel guideline "think before you travel" makes clear that business trips should only be undertaken when absolutely necessary.
 Rail travel must be given preference for shorter distances, shared transport should be targeted, and video conference portals should be used more frequently for meetings.
 The use of these digital formats has increased substantially as a result of the Covid-19 pandemic.
 Since 2022, UBM has received a comprehensive analysis of the CO2 emissions from the travel management providers responsible for its flight reservations.
-The CO2 equivalents) in 2023, which represents a reduction of roughly 77% below the comparative period (2019: 505 t CO2e).
+The CO2 emissions from air travel equalled 88 t CO2e (CO2 equivalents) in 2024, which represents a reduction of roughly 83% below the comparative period (2019: 505 t CO2e).